gurditsingh/hydeout/_posts/file.md

 > Problem ?
 some messy data leaked out in data lake. so now I need to figure out and it's hard when all you have is a distributed file system.

-**Recompute save our life** we have to partition it by date and build a framework around spark that will allow me to recompute from any if anything goes wrong I'll just blow that whole folder away and recompute it from scratch and so now I've got reprocessing so now I can fix mistakes that happen and happened to leak
+**Recompute save our life** we have to partition it by date and build a framework around spark that will allow me to recompute from any if anything goes wrong I'll just blow that whole folder away and recompute it from scratch and by reprocessing fix mistakes that happen and happened to leak

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxODQ4MTc4NSwtMjAyMTgxMDAwNCwxMj
+eyJoaXN0b3J5IjpbMTU0ODE0Njg0NCwtMjAyMTgxMDAwNCwxMj
 cwMjU0NzY0LC0zMTkwODY3MDAsLTY5OTgyMjA4LC03MzkzOTA4
 MzEsLTcwNzU3MTgzMSwtNTkyNDU0Mzc2LDE0Mzg0MzAxMTcsOT
 QzMDgwMjczXX0=